-CSU students are eligible for free football tickets with seating in the East Stadium Student Section.
-If you wish to have your student sit in sections A or B, you will need to purchase a ticket.
+CSU students are eligible for free football tickets with seating in the CSU stadium’s student section.
+If you wish to have your student sit with you in another section, you will need to purchase a ticket.

 Tailgate parties are an integral part of the festive game-day atmosphere of college football.
 In order to enhance your experience and to provide appropriate public safety measures, the following tailgating guidelines have been implemented:

 - The responsible and controlled use of alcoholic beverages will be permitted in the stadium parking lots as permitted by law.